Desp0o/exploreGeorgia/README.md

-# 🏔 Explore Georgia - შენი მეგზური საქართველოში!
+# 🏔 Explore Georgia - Your Guide in Georgia!

-**Explore Georgia** არის აპლიკაცია, რომელიც მოგზაურებს ეხმარება საქართველოს უკეთ გაცნობაში.
+**Explore Georgia** is an application that helps travelers get to know Georgia better.
-მომხმარებლებს შეუძლიათ მიიღონ რჩევები, აღმოაჩინონ საინტერესო ადგილები, გააზიარონ თავიანთი გამოცდილება
+Users can get tips, discover interesting places, share their experiences,
-და გაწევრიანდნენ აქტიურ ტურისტულ საზოგადოებაში.
+and join an active travel community.

 ---

-## ✨ ფუნქციები
+## ✨ Features

-### 🔑 **რეგისტრაცია / ავტორიზაცია**
+### 🔑 **Registration / Authorization**
-- რეგისტრაცია
+- Registration
-- ავტორიზაცია
+- Authorization
-- Google ავტორიზაცია
+- Google Authorization
-- პაროლის აღდგენა
+- Password Recovery

-### 👤 **პროფილის მართვა**
+### 👤 **Profile Management**
-- ავატარის განახლება
+- Update Avatar
-- პერსონალური მონაცემების განახლება
+- Update Personal Information
-- პაროლის შეცვლა
+- Change Password
-  - google-თი ავტორიზებულ მომხარებლს არ შეუძლია პაროლის ცვლილება აპლიკაციიდან
+  - Users authorized via Google cannot change the password from the app
-- დღის და ღამის რეჟიმის არჩევა
+- Choose Between Light and Dark Mode
-- გადახდის მეთოდები
+- Payment Methods
-  - მიაბას და წაშალოს საბანკო ბარათები
+  - Link and remove bank cards
-- შეძენილი ტურები
+- Purchased Tours
-  - ნახოს აქტიური და გასული ტურები
+  - View active and past tours
-- ბუქმარქები
+- Bookmarks
-  - მართოს ბუქმარქები სექციების მიხედვით
+  - Manage bookmarks by sections
-- მომხმარებლის წაშლა
+- Delete User Account

-### 🏞 **რეკომენდირებული მოსანახულებელი ადგილები**
+### 🏞 **Recommended Places to Visit**
-- გაეცნოს აპლიკაციის მიერ რეკომენდირებულ სანახავ ადგილებს
+- Explore places recommended by the app
-- ნახოს ლოკაცია აპლიკაციაში ჩაშენებულ რუკაზე
+- View location on the in-app map
-- გახსნას აპლიკაციიდან მოცემული კოორდინატებით Google maps ან Apple maps
+- Open coordinates in Google Maps or Apple Maps from the app
-- დაათვალიეროს სანახავი ადგილის სურათები Lightbox Effect-ით.
+- Browse place photos with Lightbox Effect
-- შეინახოს ბუქმარქებში
+- Save to bookmarks

-### 🚍 **რეკომენდირებული ტურები**
+### 🚍 **Recommended Tours**
-- გაეცნოს აპლიკაციის რეკომენიდრებულ ტურებს
+- Explore tours recommended by the app
-- დაათვალიეროს ტურის სურათები Lightbox Effect-ით.
+- Browse tour photos with Lightbox Effect
-- გაეცნოს ტურის ხანგრძლივობას, კილომეტრაჟსა და შეფასებას.
+- Learn about tour duration, distance, and rating
-- აირჩიოს სასურველი თარიღი და ბილეთების რაოდენობა
+- Choose a preferred date and number of tickets
-- შეიძინოს ტური საბანკო ბარათით
+- Purchase the tour using a bank card
-- შეინახოს ბუქმარქებში
+- Save to bookmarks

-### 🍽 **რეკომენდირებული საკვები ობიექტები**
+### 🍽 **Recommended Food Places**
-- გაეცნოს რესტორნებს, სასმელ ობეიქეტებსა და საკონდიტრო\საცხობებს.
+- Discover restaurants, drink venues, and pastry/bakery shops
-- გაეცნოს ინფორმაცია ობიექტზე, მინიმალური ღირებულება და სამუშაო საათები
+- View information about the place, minimum cost, and working hours
-- გაეცნოს მენიუს
+- View the menu
-- ლოკაცია რუკაზე
+- See location on the map
-- გაეცნოს შეფასებებს
+- Read reviews
-- დატოვოს საკუთარი შეფასება
+- Leave your own review
-- შეინახოს ბუქმარქებში
+- Save to bookmarks
-- ჩაშენებული **AI** დახმარებით მიიღოს სასურველი ინფორმაცია ან რეცეპტი ქართულ სამზარეულოზე.
+- Use built-in **AI** to get desired information or recipes about Georgian cuisine
-  - აპლიკაციის **AI** პასუხისმგებელია კითვებზე, რომელიც ეხება მხოლოდ კულინარიას
+  - The app's **AI** responds only to culinary-related questions

-### 🗺 **მოგზაურობა და რჩევები**
+### 🗺 **Travel & Tips**
-- გაეცნოს მოგზაურების მიერ გაზიარებულ სანახავ ადგილებსა თუ საკევბ ობიექტებს.
+- Explore places or food spots shared by other travelers
-- ლოკაცია რუკაზე.
+- Location on the map
-- დაათვალიეროს სანახავი ადგილის სურათები Lightbox Effect-ით.
+- Browse place photos with Lightbox Effect
-- გაეცნოს გამზიარებელი მოგზაურის პროფილი და მისი ყველა აღმოჩენა.
+- View the traveler's profile and all their discoveries
-- შეინახოს ბუქმარქებში.
+- Save to bookmarks
-- დაამატოს აპლიკაციაში მისი აზრით საინტერესო მოსანახულებელი ადგილები
+- Add your own suggested places to visit in the app
-  - მონიშნოს რუკაზე
+  - Mark on the map
-  - ატვირთოს სურათები
+  - Upload photos

-### 🗣 მინი ლექსიკონი - სასარგებლო ფრაზები
+### 🗣 Mini Dictionary - Useful Phrases
-- გამოიყენოს მინი ლექისკონი ისეთი სიტყვებისა და წინადადებებისთვის რომელიც დაეხამრება მოგზაუორბაში.
+- Use the mini dictionary for words and phrases useful while traveling
-- მოძებნოს მინი ლექსიკონში სასურველი სიტყვის ქართული თარგმანი.
+- Search for the Georgian translation of a desired word in the mini dictionary

-### ✨ ძალიან მალე 🚀
+### ✨ Coming Very Soon 🚀
-- 🎖 ქულების დაგროვება აღმოჩენილ ადგილებზე.
+- 🎖 Earn points by discovering places
-- 💰 ქულების გამოყენება.
+- 💰 Use points
-- 🏆 ეიჩივმენტების სისტემის დანერგვა.
+- 🏆 Achievement system implementation

-⚒️ ტექნიკური მხარე
+⚒️ Technical Side
 - 🖥 UI Framework: UIKit / SwiftUI
 - 🔥 Back-End: Firebase SDK
 - 🛠 IDE: Xcode 16.2
 - 📱 Deployment Target: iOS 16
 - 📐 Architecture: MVVM (Model-View-ViewModel)

 # 📽️ Demo
  - [Demo Video](https://www.youtube.com/shorts/tsn-Mfu0xgE)